Domestic plumbing systems for boats in marinas

 This guidance gives advice to owners, operators and users of marinas on suitable methods for filling boats (pleasure craft and similar small boats) with water to be used for drinking and domestic purposes.
 By using one of the methods described, marina operators will fulfil their legal duty to avoid contamination of the mains water supplies and will ensure the safety of drinking water supplies in marinas and their surroundings.

-Advice regarding supplying water to larger ships (such as ferries, passenger liners and freighters) in ports and harbours is available here.
+Advice regarding supplying water to larger ships (such as ferries, passenger liners and freighters) in ports and harbours.

 Our aim is to provide guidance that prevents contamination of drinking water supplies.
 Serious contamination of water supplies can occur by backflow or cross connection with other sources of water.